 Step 3: Enter Recovery mode, confirm the iPad Version & Model, and download iOS firmware.

 Enter the recovery mode (if your device has connected to Dr.Fone successfully, the device will enter recovery mode automatically.
 If not, you need to follow the guide to enter Recovery mode), and then the platform detects the device model and version automatically.
 And then, you will see an iOS firmware list.
 Click on "Download" to continue with the process.

 Step 4: Initiate the iPad Fix Process

 The iOS firmware downloads across the platform.
 It is verified and displayed on the screen with essential details.
-Click on “Fix Now” to install the firmware on the iPad within minutes.
+Click on "Repair Now" to install the firmware on the iPad within minutes.
 The device will be as good as new.